Example for macOS (ARM64) - adjust version and architecture as needed

-Portainer MCP connects your AI assistant directly to your Portainer environments, enabling you to manage Portainer resources like users and environments or execute Docker and Kubernetes commands through AI interactions.
-This tool implements the Model Context Protocol (MCP) to standardize connections between Portainer's container management capabilities and AI models.
+Portainer MCP connects your AI assistant directly to your Portainer environments, allowing you to manage resources like users and environments or execute Docker and Kubernetes commands through natural language interaction with your AI assistant.

-You can download pre-built binaries for Linux (amd64) and macOS (arm64) from the Latest Release Page.
+You can download pre-built binaries for Linux (amd64, arm64) and macOS (arm64) from the Latest Release Page.

 # Example for macOS (ARM64) - adjust version and architecture as needed